- Join Now

-The following video formats can be rendered and streamed from your community:
+The following video formats can be rendered and streamed from your workplace:

 When previewing an audio file, you have access to standard audio controls such as: play, pause, volume control, and the ability to skip to a part of the audio by selecting the audio track.

-The following audio files can be streamed from your community:
+The following audio files can be streamed from your workplace:

-Code that you can use to embed previews in other articles or pages in your community is available for documents, videos, and audio files that have previews.
+Code that you can use to embed previews in other articles or pages in your workplace is available for documents, videos, and audio files that have previews.

 Frequently asked questions

-Can I embed my videos and documents outside of my community?
+Can I embed my videos and documents outside of my workplace?